 This where many business enthusiasts trip but won’t fall till a couple of months later.
 Time is the number thing to invest, then money.
 Investments are inevitable when starting a business.
 Time is needed to go around for market survey, offline awareness creation, and so on.
 Money is needed to pay the web designer, post ads online, import goods and so on.

 eCommerce in Nigeria: Marketing

 Without publicity/marketing, your business would only be patronized by F&F (family and friends).
-Marketing is the soul of business.
+Marketing is the soul of business therefore you need to use the best ecommerce platform for it.
 This can’t be overemphasized and it would require as much investment as you can put into it.

 After diligently following the above, it is highly imperative that your online office/shop/mall/store or whatever you choose to call it is creatively set up and well designed.
 There are some e-commerce stores that have vast variety of products and cool prices but the poor site design and it not being user friendly would just potential customers off.